FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 --- abstract

 This document defines the eap.arpa domain as a way for EAP peers to signal to EAP servers that they wish to obtain limited, and unauthenticated, network access.
-EAP peers leverage user identifier portion of the Network Access Identifier (NAI) format of RFC7542 in order to describe what kind of provisioning they need.
-A table of identifiers and meanings is defined.
+EAP peers leverage the realm portion of the Network Access Identifier (NAI) format of RFC7542 in order to describe what kind of provisioning they need.
+A table of realms and meanings is defined.

 --- middle